chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 >
 > When we discuss the GHC system as a whole, we will refer to it as GHC.
 If we are talking about a specific command, we will mention `ghc`, `ghci`, or `runghc` by name.

-In this book, we assume that you\'re using at least version 9.0.2 of GHC, which was released in 2021.
+In this book, we assume that you're using at least version 9.0.2 of GHC, which was released in 2021.
 To obtain a copy of GHC visit [the GHC download page](https://www.haskell.org/ghc/download.html), and look for the list of binary packages and installers.

 Many Linux distributors, and providers of BSD and other Unix variants, make custom binary packages of GHC available.
 Because these are built specifically for each environment, they are much easier to install and use than the generic binary packages that are available from the GHC download page.
 You can find a list of distributions that custom-build GHC at the GHC [distribution packages](https://www.haskell.org/ghc/distribution_packages.html) page.

-For more detailed information about how to install GHC on a variety of popular platforms, we\'ve provided some instructions in [Appendix A, *Installing GHC and Haskell libraries*](29-appendix-A.md).
+For more detailed information about how to install GHC on a variety of popular platforms, we've provided some instructions in [Appendix A, *Installing GHC and Haskell libraries*](29-appendix-A.md).

 ## Getting started with ghci, the interpreter